-This new dashboard gives you a clear view of the transition ahead and helps you understand the key challenges to plan for.
-When used with the new Support at Home bulk tooling, it breaks down what might seem like a large and complex task into smaller, manageable steps, making the transition easier to plan.
+When used with the new Support at Home bulk tooling, it breaks down what might seem like a large and complex task into smaller, manageable steps, making the transition easier to plan for.

 Highlight the number of visits, purchase orders and membership plans that need to be migrated to Support at Home.

-Let you monitor your migration in real time, verify progress step by step, and stay on track to complete it confidently before July 1st, 2025.
+Let you monitor your migration, verify progress step by step, and stay on track to complete it confidently before July 1st

 Be visible to both you and our support team, so we can provide help more effectively when needed.